prtha112/llm-from-scratch/README.md

 - Beginners who want to understand how tokenization works.
 - Anyone interested in building basic NLP pipelines or LLM components from scratch.

+## Credit

+Inspired by and adapted from: [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch)